✂️ Segmentation¶

 -

-This paper identifies the fundamental reasons why existing training-free diffusion segmentation methods fail to scale with the generative power of stronger models — namely, two gaps between cross-attention maps and semantic relevance (an aggregation gap and a score imbalance gap).
-It proposes two techniques, auto aggregation and per-pixel rescaling, forming the GoCA framework, which for the first time enables stronger diffusion models (SDXL, PixArt-Sigma, Flux) to significantly outperform weaker ones in training-free semantic segmentation.
+This work reveals the fundamental reason why existing training-free diffusion segmentation methods fail to scale with the increasing power of generative models: the existence of two gaps (the aggregation gap and the score imbalance gap) between cross-attention maps and semantic correlation.
+The authors propose the GoCA framework, consisting of auto aggregation and per-pixel rescaling, enabling stronger diffusion models (SDXL, PixArt-Sigma, Flux) to significantly outperform older models in training-free semantic segmentation for the first time.

 - Masked Representation Modeling for Domain-Adaptive Segmentation